MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-logging-aspnet-core/includes/6-azure-monitor-containers.md

     - The `endpoint` property stored in the `Tags` column is `/catalog-api/api/v1/catalog/items`.

 1. Select the **Run** button.
 1. In the **Results** panel, note the value of the `Val` column.
-This is the count of requests to `/catalog-api/api/v1/catalog/items`.
+This value represents the number of requests to `/catalog-api/api/v1/catalog/items`.
 1. Select the chevron to expand the row.
 Select the chevron next to **Tags** to expand the `Tags` column.
 Notice the `endpoint` and `method` tags that were added by your changes in the previous section.

     :::image type="content" source="../media/6-azure-monitor-containers/expanded-log.png" alt-text="The expanded log entry" border="true" lightbox="../media/6-azure-monitor-containers/expanded-log.png":::